Zelin-Wu/Zelin-Wu.github.io/_posts/2024-08-09-Enable-Google-Search-Results-for-Static-github-pages.md

 ---
-title: 'Enable Google Search Results for Static github pages'
+title: 'Enable Google Search Results for Static GitHub pages'
 date: 2024-08-09
 permalink: /posts/2024/08/Enable-Google-Search-Results-for-Static-github-pages/
 tags:
   - random
+  - 2024
 ---

-After configuring the personal github.io page, it must be expected your customized  pages could be found using the Google search engines.
+After configuring the personal github.io page, it is expected that your customized pages will be found using Google search engines.
 However, it is not for granted and in this Blog, we'll show how to achieve this.

 Begin by testing
 ======

-Generally speaking, the github.io page may not be found during search.
+Generally speaking, the github.io page may not be found during the search.
 But we may first give it a try!

-Open your google explorer and input the following
+Open your Google Explorer and input the following

 ```html
 site:https://your_github_id.github.io/